Naomi Klein: Environmentalism

 By 2009, Klein's attention had turned to environmentalism, with particular focus on climate change, the subject of her book This Changes Everything (2014).
 According to her website in 2016, the book and its accompanying film (released in 2015) would be about "how the climate crisis can spur economic and political transformation."
 She served on the board of directors of the non-profit group 350.org from 2011, through the fiscal year ending September 2018, and took part in their "Do the Math" tour in 2013, encouraging a divestment movement.

 In an interview by Graeme Greene in New Internationalist, Klein rejected criticism that This Changes Everything politicized the climate issue and that the issue should be apolitical, asserting that such criticism reflected "how blind so many within the mainstream climate discussion are to the fact that they themselves are fully immersed within the confines of neoliberalism; ...
-Its a fantasy that you could fundamentally shift the building blocks of your economy without engaging with politics."
+It's a fantasy that you could fundamentally shift the building blocks of your economy without engaging with politics."

 She encouraged the Occupy movement to join forces with the environmental movement, saying the financial crisis and the climate crisis are similarly rooted in unrestrained corporate greed.
-She gave a speech at Occupy Wall Street where she described the world as "upside down", where we act as if "there is no end to what is actually finite—fossil fuels and the atmospheric space to absorb their emissions," and as if there are "limits to what is actually bountiful—the financial resources to build the kind of society we need."
+She gave a speech at Occupy Wall Street where she described the world as "upside down", where people act as if "there is no end to what is actually finite—fossil fuels and the atmospheric space to absorb their emissions", and as if there are "limits to what is actually bountiful—the financial resources to build the kind of society we need."